 On behalf of the Elections Committee, I would like to invite you to be considered as a candidate for the NARST Board of Directors commencing at the Annual International Conference in XXXX.
 There will be two candidates for each open position.
-The open positions on the Board are XXXXXXXXXXXXXXXX.

 Membership of the Board requires attendance at three Board meetings: one prior to the Annual International Conference, one following the Annual International Conference, and one in October.
 Expenses are provided for the October meeting only.
-Members of the Board of Directors chair committees and take a leadership role in the Association.
+Members of the Board of Directors govern the Association, serve on Board committees, and serve as liaisons to NARST Standing Committees.
+As stated in the NARST Bylaws, "All corporate powers shall be exercised by or under the authority of, and the business of the Association shall be managed under the direction of, the Board...."

 Thank you for your consideration.
 We look forward to hearing from you at your earliest convenience.
+Sincerely,